winitzki/scall/tutorial/programming_dhall.md

 ```
 Note how the Haskell typeclass constraint (`Applicative L => ...`) is translated into an evidence argument in Dhall.

+A functor is called a **traversable functor** if it supports the `traverse` method.
-The requirement of having a `traverse` method can be formulated via a `Traversable` typeclass:
+This property  can be formulated via the `Traversable` typeclass:

 ```dhall
 let Traversable = λ(F : Type → Type) → { traverse : TraverseT F }
 ```

-Defined via the `Applicative` typeclass, the `traverse` method should work in the same way for any applicative functor `L`.
+Given a `Traversable` typeclass evidence, one can derive the `Foldable` evidence by using a constant applicative functor:

+TODO: show this code

+TODO: show examples of implementing Foldable and Traversable for some non-recursive data types

 We remark without proof that:

 - Any traversable functor is also foldable.
-- The formulations of the "foldable" property via `foldMap` and via `toList` are equivalent.
+- The formulations of the "foldable" property via `foldMap`, via `fold`, and via `toList` are equivalent.
 - All polynomial functors are both foldable and traversable.
-- All traversable functors are polynomial.
+- All traversable or foldable functors are polynomial.

+Usually, there is more than one way of defining a `Foldable F` and a `Traversable F` evidence for a given functor `F`.
+Different definitions correspond to different ways of iterating over values of type `t` that are stored in a data structure of type `F t`.
+For example, if `F` is `List` then we could iterate over the data in the list in the direct order (`1, 2, 3, 4, 5, 6`), in the inverse order (`6, 5, 4, 3, 2, 1`), or in some other arbitrarily chosen order: say, `2, 1, 4, 3, 6, 5` and so on.

 ### Inheritance of typeclasses